LiteObject/demo-vllm/README.md

 vLLM is an open-source, high-performance inference engine for large language models.
 It achieves high throughput and low latency with techniques like PagedAttention (efficient KV-cache management), continuous batching, tensor parallelism, and IO-aware scheduling. vLLM supports many Hugging Face models, offers a simple Python API and an OpenAI-compatible HTTP server, and is optimized for GPU execution.

+## What is Transformers?

+Transformers (the Hugging Face `transformers` library) is a popular Python library for loading, running, and fine-tuning modern Transformer-based models from the Hugging Face Hub.
+It provides high-level APIs like `AutoModelForCausalLM`, `AutoTokenizer`, and `pipeline` for text generation.

+In this demo, Transformers is only used as a **CPU fallback** when vLLM is not available (for example on native Windows).
+The same model ID can usually be run through either vLLM (fast GPU inference) or Transformers (portable but slower CPU inference).

 ## Windows limitation (important)

 vLLM does not natively support Windows.
 Running `app.py` on Windows typically fails with: